AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/disp-flushing.md

 Notice that in each directory there was a `.stat` file present.
 This is an indicator that a flush has occured.
 In the example above the `statfilelevel` setting was set to `3` inside the corresponding farm configuration file.

 The `statfilelevel` setting indicates how many folders deep the module will traverse and update a `.stat` file.
-The .stat file is empty it's nothing more than a filename with a datestamp and could even be created manually but running the touch command on the command line of the dispatcher server.
+The .stat file is empty it's nothing more than a filename with a datestamp and could even be created manually but running the touch command on the command line of the Dispatcher server.

 If the stat file level setting is set too high then each flush request traverses the directory tree touching stat files.
-This can become a major performance hit on large cache trees and can impact the overall performance of your dispatcher.
+This can become a major performance hit on large cache trees and can impact the overall performance of your Dispatcher.

 Setting this file level too low can cause a flush request to clear more than was intended.
 Which in turn would cause the cache to churn more often with less requests being served from cache and can cause performance issues.